Click here to skip to this page's main content.

 [screenshot of Adobe Digital Editions library page]

-If you used other software to access your book, you may not be able to return it early but the item will be automatically returned at the end of the loan period.
-Please contact us if you are having trouble returning your items.
+If you used other software to access your book, you can't return it early but the item will be automatically returned at the end of the loan period.

 Top